elec327/elec327.github.io/lab2/index.md

 should use in series with the LED?
 If you wanted the LED to be brighter, should you use a larger or smaller resistor?</li> </ol>

-**Upload your answers and your code to Canvas.
-Make sure to demo functionality by the deadline.**
+**Upload your code to Canvas.
+You will demo functionality in class on Monday.**